e-lab/torch-toolbox/README.md

  - [Tutorials](Tutorials) to help you set up Torch-related environment
  - [Video-decoder](Video-decoder) to receive and decode video from various sources
  - [Video-transmitter](Video-transmitter) to encode and transmit video on the fly
+ - [Weight-init](Weight-init) to reset weight and bias to have desired statistics